Navigating the Banking Internship Application Process

-Investment banks have been recruiting earlier than ever before to fill their coveted summer internship programs – beginning the process as early as freshman year.
+Investment banks have been recruiting earlier than ever before to fill their coveted banking internship programs – beginning the process as early as freshman year.
 This forces students to make career decisions very prematurely and puts those who are late to the recruiting game at a significant disadvantage.

-The stakes for landing one of these internships are incredibly high.
+The stakes for landing one of these banking internships are incredibly high.
 A stellar performance during the summer program often leads directly to a full-time job offer from the bank after graduation.
 However, these positions are extremely competitive, with top firms receiving thousands upon thousands of applicants for just a tiny fraction of available spots.
 For example, Goldman Sachs reportedly accepted only 1.5% of applicants for their 2022 summer intern class out of over 236,000 candidates worldwide.

 Here is some key advice for students at different stages of college to navigate this process: